In search of cabin luggage light enough for me to lift into an overhead bin

 The truth is, I wanted to buy the Delsey.
 I liked the look of it and the deeper dimensions.
 But the zipper was too big of an annoyance for me.
 I was afraid it might get worse with use, not better.

-So the Samsonite NeoPulse Carry On gets my vote in the Delsey vs Samsonite matchup.
-At $160 the price was right and I’m confident it will last.
-And best of all, at 5 pounds I can lift it into an overhead bin, all my myself.
-As mentioned, it was available at Macy’s with a deep discount, when I was shopping, so you may want to look around and compare prices.
+So Samsonite gets my vote in the Delsey vs Samsonite matchup.
+The price felt reasonable for the quality and I’m confident it will last.
+And best of all, at 5 pounds I can lift it into an overhead bin, by myself.

-I’m thinking I might just leave it packed for Paris.
-You know how I dislike packing, and it seems like a good harbinger for 2021: a year when I hope we will all be packing for midlife travel adventures.
+I’m thinking I might leave it packed for Paris.
+It feels like a good harbinger for a new year.

 More Carry-on Luggage...

-Since I wrote this article I’ve discovered another fabulous luggage brand: Vancouver-based Monos.
-I just purchased one of their bags (pictured above) and absolutely love it.
-They are very durable, well designed and come in gorgeous colours.
+Since I wrote this article I’ve discovered a new favorite luggage brand: Vancouver-based Monos.
+I now own several of their roller bags (pictured above) and am very happy with them.
+They are very durable, well designed and come in gorgeous colors.
 (Note: they are slightly heavier than the bags I reviewed above, at about 7 pounds, although I found the weight manageable.)
 You can read more here: Monos Luggage Review.

-If a soft-sided bag is your preference, the Travelpro Maxlite 5 21” Carry On Spinner is a winner: it’s well reviewed, expandable and weighs only 5.4 lbs.
-It also comes in 7 colours – I like the slate green.
-If I was looking for a budget-friendly soft-sided bag, this would be my pick. $149.99
+If a soft-sided bag is your preference, the TravelPro Maxlite Spinner is a winner.
+It’s well-reviewed, expandable and weighs only 5.4 lbs.
+It also comes in 7 colors.
+I love the slate green.
+If I was looking for a budget-friendly soft-sided bag, this would be my pick. $169.99

 The Luxe Bag – Rimowa Essential Lite Cabin

-If you’re feeling spendy, the Rimowa Essential Lite Cabin bag weighs 4.9 pounds, 30% less than their standard luggage, and comes in six pretty colours.
-These lovely bags are hand-made in Germany and I admire the attention to detail.
-At more than $500, I would be too upset every time my expensive suitcase got a scuff or dent.
-But it may be the perfect luggage for you. $520
+If you’re feeling spendy, the Rimowa Essential Lite Cabin bag might be for you.
+They are hand-made in Germany, weigh 4.9 pounds, (30% less than their standard luggage line) and come in three colors.
+The green is gorgeous.
+At $650-$700, I would be too upset every time my expensive suitcase got a scuff or dent.
+But it may be the perfect luggage for you.